 The most important part of the comprehensive testing conducted at the RWA's laboratory is the results.
-In

-Fiscal Year 2021, our laboratory did not detect any contaminants at levels in excess of federal and state drinking water standards.
-Water provided by the RWA to our approximately 430,000 customers continues to meet or be better than all health and safety guidelines.
-The results of the RWA's testing are made available to customers every year in our water quality reports.
+In Fiscal Year 2023, our laboratory did not detect any contaminants at levels in excess of federal and state drinking water standards.
+Water provided by the RWA to our more than 430,000 consumers continues to meet or be better than all health and safety guidelines.
+The results of the RWA's testing are made available to customers every year in our Consumers' Annual Report on Water Quality.